Skull of Giuseppe Villella: Life of Giuseppe Villella

 Little is known about Villella's life.
 Until recent archival discoveries revealed biographic information on Villella, all that was known about Villella came from Lombroso.
 Maria Teresa Milicia, professor of cultural anthropology at the University of Padua, conducted archival research on Villella, uncovering new information about his life and revising previous notions about Villella.

 Villella was born on 2 May 1802 in Motta Santa Lucia, Calabria, during the reign of Ferdinand IV of Naples to Pietro and Cecilia Rizzo.
 His father died in 1810, leaving behind Giuseppe and his six siblings: Rosa, Rosaria, Francesca, Maria, Stefano, and Antonio.
 Throughout his life, Giuseppe himself fathered five children: Maria Teresa, Nicola, Saveria, Francesca, and Angela Rosa.
 In historical records, Villella's occupation is listed as pecoraro, a shepherd who manages others' sheep, and bracciale, a day laborer usually employed as a seasonal farmhand.

 On the 29th of July, 1843, Giuseppe Villella and an accomplice, Carmine Ajello, went to the farm of Nicola Gigliotti armed with a rifle and robbed the farmers at gunpoint.
 They took "five ricottas, a wheel of cheese, two loaves of bread, and two kid goats," the value of which did not exceed a single ducat.
 Villella was eventually found guilty of these crimes, receiving a sentence of six years and an order to pay fines to the court.
-He was released early in the spring or summer of 1847, as this had marked his first offense, and begat his daughter Francesca in July of 1847.
+He was released early in the spring or summer of 1847, as this had marked his first offense, and begat his daughter Francesca in July 1847.

 In 1863, at the age of 60, Villella appeared on record again at the Catanzaro Court of Appeals, facing charges of repeated theft, and being caught in flagrante delicto.
 Villella was the victim of widespread extradition of Southern Italian "brigands" to Northern Italy in the aftermath of the Unification of Italy, where he ended up in a Pavesi prison.
 On November 16, 1864, Villella succumbed to ulcerative colitis at the Civic Hospital of Pavia.

 During his lifetime and immediately after his death, Villella was branded as an insurrectionist and brigand who fought against the Piedmontese effort at unification.
 Yet modern historical research suggests that, although he was a criminal, he did not engage in any anti-unification efforts.
 Instead, Villella was a common thief who gained the title of brigand during a period of rampant racism and persecution against Southern Italians.